top of page

 Kids love directed drawing because they're fun!
 They are also a great tool because they help enhance kid's confidence and self-esteem, while working on their fine motor skills, as well as their ability to focus and pay attention to details.
 With the unique social-emotional learning pre-teaching slides in these resources, you can also address growth mindset, grit, patience, coping skills, and being okay with making mistakes!

 Social-emotional learning competencies addressed include self-awareness, social-awareness, self-management, relationship skills, and responsible decision-making.
 This versatile and engaging activity can be used with one child, with a group, or class, in-person, on a smartboard, or with remote or hybrid learning through a screen share.
-Check them out here in this money-saving growing bundle!
+Check them all out here in this money-saving growing bundle!

 Or check out each seasonal bundle: